danny12344/simple-form-k8s/README.md

-# Simple form in Docker image
+# Simple Containerised form webapp

+Contains containerised frontend & seperately containerised backend

+## What it does:

+- takes input from username & password fields
+- stores them in python variables in fastapi backend

 ## Dockerfile for deploying to Google Cloud Run

-Instructions to deploy:
+### <u>Instructions to deploy</u>

 Initialise Google Cloud CLI: